DanialNoori/simpleStore/readme.md

     }

     protected function getTrackingId(ResponseInterface $response)
     {
         // parse the $response and return tracking_id that came from mailer }
 }

 ```
 #### Queue
-`SendEmailJob` is responsible for sending an email in background. it needs two argumans, `MessageInterface` and `$emailId`. it choose one mailer then it sends an email with that and insert name of `emails` table for specific email.
+`SendEmailJob` is responsible for sending an email in background. it needs two argumans, `MessageInterface` and `$emailId`. it choose one mailer then it sends an email with that and insert name of it to the `emails` table.

 #### How its failover works
 there is a table named `mailers` that contains mailer's name and availability.